How Much Sleep Do I Really Need?

-Decades worth of research4 has shown that chronic pain is a common contributor to poor sleep quality — over half of adults experience back pain, 38 million Americans struggle with migraines and chronic headaches5 and insomnia6 affects over a third of us.
-The Neuropsychopharmacology Journal7 found that pain and discomfort can cause poor sleep by lowering the body’s threshold for pain.
+Decades worth of research has shown that chronic pain is a common contributor to poor sleep quality — over half of adults experience back pain, 38 million Americans struggle with migraines and chronic headaches, and insomnia affects over a third of us.
+The Neuropsychopharmacology Journal found that pain and discomfort can cause poor sleep by lowering the body’s threshold for pain.

 Can chiropractic help with sleep problems?
 Yes, because it can help relieve and manage pain.
 Chiropractic for neck pain, chiropractic for shoulder pain and back pain chiropractic are common contributors to a good night’s sleep.

 Difficulty falling asleep, staying asleep, and getting enough sleep to feel rested sums up insomnia.
 It’s a very complex condition, as its root cause can vary widely, including:

 Identifying the root cause is the first step in your DC’s care plan.
 Can chiropractic help with sleep problems like insomnia?
 If pain or discomfort has been identified as the root cause, yes, chiropractic — combined with other therapeutics and lifestyle changes — can help alleviate the condition and restore sound sleep.